msrogoncikmail/S3_copy/readme.md

 ```

 ## summary
-the program was built with focus on functionality only
+The program was built with focus on functionality only.
-there is no additioanl error handling
-  (as there was not closely specified whether for example 3TB should be trasferred, or destination is limited to max 3 TB, .. whether to overwrite files if they already exist, whether it should be considered as error when nothing has been found for transfer... )
+There is no additioanl error handling.  (as there was not closely specified whether for example 3TB should be trasferred, or destination is limited to max 3 TB, .. whether to overwrite files if they already exist, whether it should be considered as error when nothing has been found for transfer... )
-also no security measurements has been taken into account
-(root key or app key to be used, target file ACL .. )
+Also no security measurements has been taken into account. (root key or app key to be used, target file ACL .. )